rashiphate/API-Controller/README.md

-# API-Controller
-API controller for retrieving data from the database, adding entries, updating, and deleting.
+I created an API controller for a hotel management system.
+It uses the Dapper library to interact with a database, allowing you to retrieve relevant data from the database, add new entries, update existing ones, and delete them.
+The code is built using the ASP.NET Core Web API architecture.
+To manage the database connection, it utilizes the IDbConnection interface and the IConfiguration object for configuration settings.